raffomania/infrastructure/README.md

 systemctl --user restart <container>
 ```

+Remember to restart the specific container that was updated.
+For a postgres update, you might restart e.g. `<container>-postgres`.

 To prevent downtime while podman is pulling the image, manually issue a `podman pull <container>:<tag>` command before issuing the restart.

 ## Freeing disk space